Ken Livingstone

 After failing to become Labour's candidate in the 2000 London mayoral election, Livingstone successfully contested the election as an independent candidate.
-In his first term as Mayor of London, he introduced the congestion charge, Oyster card, and articulated buses, and unsuccessfully opposed the privatisation of London Underground.
+In his first term as Mayor of London, he introduced the congestion charge, Oyster card, and articulated buses, and unsuccessfully opposed the privatisation of the London Underground's infrastructure.
 Despite his opposition to Blair's government on issues like the Iraq War, Livingstone was invited to stand for re-election as Labour's candidate.
 Re-elected in 2004, he expanded his transport policies, introduced new environmental regulations, and enacted civil rights reforms.
 Overseeing London's winning bid to host the 2012 Summer Olympics and ushering in a major redevelopment of the city's East End, his leadership after the 7 July 2005 London bombings was widely praised.
 After losing both the 2008 and 2012 London mayoral elections to the Conservative candidate Boris Johnson, Livingstone became a key ally of Labour leader Jeremy Corbyn in 2015.
 A longstanding critic of Israeli policy regarding Palestinians, his comments about the relationship between Adolf Hitler and Zionism resulted in his 2016 suspension from Labour.
 He resigned from the party in 2018.

 One of the most prominent left-wing British politicians of modern times, Livingstone was a controversial and polarising figure.
 Supporters praised his efforts to improve rights for women, LGBT people, and ethnic minorities in London, but critics emphasised allegations of cronyism and antisemitism, as well as his connections to Irish republicans and Islamist extremists.

 Early life

 Childhood and young adulthood: 1945–1967

 Kenneth Robert Livingstone was born in his grandmother's house at 21 Shrubbery Road Streatham, South London, on 17 June 1945.
 His family was working class; his mother, Ethel Ada (née Kennard, 1915–1997), had been born in Southwark before training as an acrobatic dancer and working on the music hall circuit prior to the Second World War.
 Ken's Scottish father, Robert "Bob" Moffat Livingstone (1915–1971), had been born in Dunoon before joining the Merchant Navy in 1932 and becoming a ship's master.

 Having first met in April 1940 at a music hall in Workington, they married within three months.
-After the war the couple moved in with Ethel's aggressive mother, Zona Ann (Williams), whom Livingstone considered "tyrannical".
+After the war the couple moved in with Ethel's domineering mother, Zona Ann (Williams), whom Livingstone considered "tyrannical".
 Livingstone's sister Lin was born 21/2 years later.
 Robert and Ethel went through various jobs in the post-war years, with the former working on fishing trawlers and English Channel ferries, while the latter worked in a bakers, at Freemans catalogue dispatch and as a cinema usherette.
 Livingstone's parents were "working class Tories", and unlike many Conservative voters at the time did not hold to socially conservative views on race and sexuality, opposing racism and homophobia.
 The family was nominally Anglican, although Livingstone abandoned Christianity when he was 11, becoming an atheist.